-- An internationally legally-binding instrument to end plastic pollution, including in the marine environment1 (often referred to as the "global plastics treaty") is currently being developed at the United Nations with participation from over 170 member states.
-This draft instrument includes sections that would prohibit the manufacturing and distribution of many single-use items, establish standard product design guidelines on beverage containers, and include reuse requirements for packaging and foodware.2 Major industry players, including Coca-Cola,3 have expressed support for such measures.4 - The European Union's regulation on packaging and packaging waste aims to reduce and prevent single-use packaging waste by requiring reuse and refill systems for common products.5 France has already mandated reusable foodware for dine-in settings such as restaurants.6 - Chile has enacted legislation restricting single-use items and promoting reusable foodware at restaurants, food courts and venues, as well as in the beverage bottling industry.7 - In Canada, there has been a myriad of regulations and by-laws at the national and subnational level that prohibit the distribution of single-use items or require the use of reuseable foodware, including: - The federal single-use plastic prohibition8 and pollution prevention plan for major grocers.9
+- An internationally legally-binding instrument to end plastic pollution, including in the marine environment1 (often referred to as the "global plastics treaty") is currently being developed at the United Nations with participation from over 170 member states of which Canada, the United States and Mexico are included.
+This draft instrument includes sections that would prohibit the manufacturing and distribution of many single-use items, establish standard product design guidelines on beverage containers, and include reuse requirements for packaging and foodware.2 Major industry players, including Coca-Cola,3 have expressed support for such measures.4 - The European Union's regulation on packaging and packaging waste aims to reduce and prevent single-use packaging waste by requiring reuse and refill systems for common products.5 France has already mandated reusable foodware for dine-in settings such as restaurants.6 - Chile has enacted legislation restricting single-use items and promoting reusable foodware at restaurants, food courts and venues, as well as in the beverage bottling industry.7

-- o Provincial bans on single-use packaging and items.
-10,11 - o Banff's single-use item reduction strategy.
-12 - Edmonton's single-use item by-law.13 - o Montreal's single-use plastic by-law.14 - Victoria's single-use item reduction by-law.15 - o Toronto's phase 3 single-use and take-away items reduction strategy.
-16
+- In Canada, there has been a myriad of regulations and by-laws at the national and subnational level that prohibit the distribution of single-use items or require the use of reuseable foodware, including: - $\circ~$ The federal single-use plastic prohibition 8 and pollution prevention plan for major grocers.
+9 - Provincial bans on single-use packaging and items. ^{10, 11} - Banff's single-use item reduction strategy.12 - Edmonton's single-use item by-law.13 - Montreal's single-use plastic by-law.14 - Victoria's single-use item reduction by-law.15 - Toronto's phase 3 single-use and take-away items reduction strategy.16

-Participants agreed that regulations and by-laws can create a level playing field, drive demand for reuse, and enable developing shared infrastructure like reusable products inventories and washing hubs.
+It was raised that regulations and by-laws can create a level playing field, drive demand for reuse, and enable developing shared infrastructure like reusable products inventories and washing hubs.

-Discussions highlighted that regulations or by-laws are most effective when they require reuse in a closed setting, such as event large venues and restaurants, rather than targeting a specific material used to make a single-use product.
+Discussions highlighted that regulations or by-laws are most effective when they require reuse in a closed setting, such as events, large venues, and restaurants, rather than targeting a specific material used to make a single-use product.
 Material-focused regulations may lead to replacing one single-use item for another.
 These substitutions, also known as regrettable substitutions, may still go to a landfill or enter the environment.
-The substitution does not necessarily support zerowaste or sustainability goals.
+The substitution does not necessarily support zero-waste or sustainability goals.
 Special attention to these technical loopholes should be considered when drafting regulations or by-laws to avoid regrettable substitution or other policy circumvention.